spacetx/starfish/docs/source/roadmap.md

 ### A General Format and Object Model for Image-based Transcriptomics
 _starfish_ defines a general set of data formats (and paired python object implementations) that (1) enable efficient storage and access for a related set of images broken up into single fields of view<sup>[6](#fn6)</sup>, (2) enable storage and utilization of a codebook, which defines how sets of images are combined to decode spot patterns into biological targets, and (3) defines a pipeline recipe which can be interpreted by _starfish_'s pipeline runner to process an experiment.

-To be eligible for processing, images in SpaceTx Format must either be pre-aligned, such that the x-y location of each tile in a Field of View is the same.
-Image data that does not adhere to this requirement will not be processable with _starfish_ without addition of user-contributed registration pipeline components.
+Currently, starfish needs images in SpaceTx Format must either be pre-aligned, such that the x-y location of each tile in a Field of View is the same.
+Image data that does not adhere to this requirement will not be processable with _starfish_.
+See [Candidate features for future releases](#candidate-features-for-future-releases) for more discussion of future directions here.

 ### A Modular Library of Pipeline Components
 _starfish_ enables the construction of arbitrary image-based transcriptomics pipelines by implementing the union of algorithms used by SpaceTx labs while combining similar approaches into a simplified subset.
 These algorithms can be linearly combined to process individual fields of view, requiring no more than 16GB ram for any individual pipeline component.
 The set of algorithms must include: